 While dynamic pricing is emerging as one of the major trends of revenue management, there are still several challenges that hotels face which is stopping it from being adopted on a large scale.
 For an efficient dynamic pricing system, the revenue manager has to be at the top of his game at all times.
 There are two parts of dynamic pricing – arriving at a daily time-based pricing mix and forecasting a long term price strategy.

-To achieve the former, revenue managers should have access to a responsive revenue management system with integrated business process that allow them to track important metrics such as occupancy, ADR, channel performance, room availability and customer demand real-time so that pricing decisions can be made quickly.
+To achieve the former, revenue managers should have access to a responsive revenue management system with an integrated business process that allows them to track important metrics such as occupancy, ADR, channel performance, room availability and customer demand real-time so that pricing decisions can be made quickly.
 Coupled with a strong distribution system where rate updates and packages can be published real-time across all channels will not only boost yield but also provide for transparency in hotel rate strategy.

 Arriving at a long term pricing strategy can be a bit more complex.
-Revenue managers need to be able to assess customer demands and booking patterns from the previous years and predict the same for future.
-An efficient long term pricing strategy, where revenue managers can show the predicted volume of business in the coming year and the forecasted room rates per room type and season, can be a great way to win trust of travel companies and encourage them into entering a dynamic pricing business model.
+Revenue managers need to be able to assess customer demands and booking patterns from the previous years and predict the same for the future.
+An efficient long term pricing strategy, where revenue managers can show the predicted volume of business in the coming year and the forecasted room rates per room type and season, can be a great way to win the trust of travel companies and encourage them into entering a dynamic pricing business model.
 But if such predictions turn out to be incorrect, the hotels business can really take a hit.

 However, with advanced technology, revenue managers can now resort to business intelligence applications that not only record data year-on-year but can also translate them into understandable trends and patterns for revenue managers to take agile decisions.
 Assisted by reliable prognostic analytic applications, revenue managers can not only forecast budget and price trends till the last available inventory ahead of time but also automate the revenue process by setting their top and bottom-line objectives.
-This simplifies the challenging process of dynamic pricing to a great extent and also allows for the revenue managers to capitalise on changing marketing conditions real-time and stay ahead of competition.
+This simplifies the challenging process of dynamic pricing to a great extent and also allows for the revenue managers to capitalize on changing marketing conditions real-time and stay ahead of the competition.